-These Terms of Business govern the basis on which Accura Advokatpartnerselskab ("Accura") provides legal services for clients, unless otherwise agreed.
+These terms of business govern the basis on which Accura Advokatpartnerselskab ("Accura") provides legal services to clients, unless otherwise agreed.

 2 INFORMATION ON ACCURA

 Phone +45 3945 2800

 Names and contact details of the partners and staff with Accura who will normally provide legal services to the client will appear from an engagement letter or correspondence with Accura.